25G SFP28 transceivers: Quo Vadis?

 Figure 1.
 Internet connectivity (bits per second)

-It is always interesting to ask – which will be these traffic hungry applications who will keep this law in check?
+It is always interesting to ask – which will be these traffic-hungry applications that will keep this law in check?
 Sometimes it is hard to imagine them through today’s lens, but let’s give it a try.
 It is estimated that a self-driving car will have more than 100 sensors and it will generate 10 GB of data per 1 kilometer, AR (Augmented Reality) and VR (Virtual Reality) headset for a 360-degree digital experience will generate about 11 GB of data an hour, targeting retail, entertainment, health and gaming industry, holographic 3D teleconferencing, holographic avatars (multi-dimensional information replicas of a true scene or real objects), telesurgery, remote patient monitoring, all these are just a few examples of data intensive applications which we might meet in the future.
 We will eventually approach the point where the line between virtual and real aspects of communications will begin to blur.

 The 10G-25G-100G Path in Ethernet Networks